Deepanshu2501/bhai-ka-backend/Notes.md

 // git file/folder pushing optimization
-to push any empty folder on git, we need to create a file inside that folder named '.gitkeep' to make new files using commands, use this syntax:
+1.to push any empty folder on git, we need to create a file inside that folder named '.gitkeep' 2.to make new files using commands, use  this syntax:
-       cd fn; dir; New-Item fileN
+       cd fn; dir; New-Item fileName
+3. to create folder: mkdir folderName

 // Project Setup